-- ICBA strongly urges Congress, the Treasury, the Financial Crimes Enforcement Network (FinCEN), and state and federal regulators to find and timely implement solutions for reducing community banks’ mounting costs and regulatory burdens associated with compliance with anti-money laundering and terrorist financing laws and regulations.
+- ICBA strongly urges Congress, the Treasury, the Financial Crimes Enforcement Network (FinCEN), and state and federal regulators to work with industry to find solutions for a more efficient regime and for reducing community banks’ mounting costs and regulatory burdens associated with compliance with anti-money laundering and terrorist financing laws and regulations.

 - ICBA urges the federal government to better inform bankers of what specific methods of terrorist financing and money laundering they are trying to prevent.